Infrared Satellite Imagery

 Read...

 Visible satellite imagery is of great use to meteorologists, and for the most part, its interpretation is fairly intuitive.
 After all, the interpretation of visible imagery somewhat mimics what human eyes would see if they had a personal view of the earth from space.
-But, visible satellite imagery also has its limitations: it's not very useful at night, and it only tells us about how thick (or thin) clouds are.
+But, visible satellite imagery also has its limitations: It's not very useful at night, and it only tells us about how thick (or thin) clouds are.

 By limiting our "vision" only to the visible part of the spectrum, we diminish our ability to describe the atmosphere accurately.
 Consider the images below.
 The image on the left shows a photo (which uses the visible portion of the spectrum) of a man holding a black plastic trash bag.
 On the right is an infrared (IR) image of that same man.
 Notice that switching to infrared radiation gives us more information (we can see his hands) than we had just using visible light.
 Furthermore, the fact that the shading in the infrared image is very different from the visible image suggests that perhaps we can gain different information from this new "look."